sahib/rmlint/docs/tutorial.rst

 Technically it only computes a hash of your file which might, by its nature, collide with the hash of a totally different file.
-If we assume a *perfect* hash function (i.e. one that distributes its hash values perfectly even over all possible values), the probablilty of having a hash-collision is :math:`\frac{1}{2^{160}}` for the default 160-bit hash.
+If we assume a *perfect* hash function (i.e. one that distributes its hash values perfectly even over all possible values), the probability of having a hash-collision is :math:`\frac{1}{2^{160}}` for the default 160-bit hash.
 Of course hash functions are not totally random, so the collision probability is slightly higher.
 Due to the "birthday paradox", collision starts to become a real risk if you have